Skip to content

 Technical information about this website’s accessibility

-This website is fully compliant with the Web Content Accessibility Guidelines version2.1 AA standard.
+This website aims to be fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Preparation of this accessibility statement